AuthenticFF/jumpstart/README.md

 _**Important:**_ In order for these tasks to work, you'll have to configure both the `deployments.json` and `rsync.json` files which can be found in `./config/settings/...`

 You'll have to update the `database` field in the `deployments.json` file as well as the source path in the `rsync.json` file in order to get the commands to work properly.

+## Watching your files

+When you are writing code, you'll want Grunt to watch your files for changes.

+* Run `$ grunt watch` to start the watch process.
+* When running, each time you save a sass or JS file grunt will compile the changes and automatically reload the browser window with your changes.

 ## Commiting